Medically reviewed by Drugs.com. Last updated on Jan 17, 2021.

 - Heart attacks, strokes, and sudden deaths have happened in adults taking Methylin (methylphenidate oral solution).
 Sudden deaths have also happened in children with some heart problems or heart defects.
 Call your doctor right away if you have a fast, slow, or abnormal heartbeat; weakness on 1 side of the body; trouble speaking or thinking; change in balance; drooping on 1 side of the face; change in eyesight; chest pain or pressure; shortness of breath; or severe dizziness or passing out.

-- You may have some heart tests before starting Methylin (methylphenidate oral solution).
-Talk with your doctor.
+- You may need to have some heart tests before starting Methylin (methylphenidate oral solution).
+If you have questions, talk with your doctor.

 - This medicine may raise the chance of seizures in some people, including people who have had seizures in the past.
 Talk to your doctor to see if you have a greater chance of seizures while taking Methylin (methylphenidate oral solution).